redradman/CPSC448Report/README.md

 Written By: Radman Rakhshandehroo

-Supervisor: Dr. Michiel van de Panne, Nick Ioannidis
+Supervisor: Dr. Michiel van de Panne, Nick Ioannidis.
+With many thanks to both of them for supporting this project and providing valuable feedback.

 ## 1. Project Overview